This page was last updated on 08/05/2023.

 Finally, if you're using your tablet with apps that require the Windows Ink API (see the app section below), make sure that this option is checked, otherwise these apps will not work correctly.

 The Surface Pro 1 and 2 used Wacom digitizers, so naturally they came with Wintab drivers installed.

 For the Surface Pro 3 released in 2014, Microsoft ditched Wacom and instead used a (vastly inferior) digitizer from N-Trig.
 Surprisingly (or not, depending on your views of Microsoft's interest in making tablets that illustrators can actually draw with), they did not bother to ship this tablet with any Wintab drivers pre-installed.
 This led to lots of confused artists wondering why their pen had no pressure, as most art software was not using Windows Ink yet.

 These tablet computers (and probably many others) also don't bother to ship with Wintab drivers.
-Luckily, you can install the same ones that work for the Surface Pro!
+However, you should be able to install the same ones that work for the Surface Pro.